-The JIL database will be available beginning 14 September 2012 through 30 July 2013 for the 2012–13 subscription period.
+The JIL database will be available beginning 13 September 2013 through 30 July 2014

 database will be updated weekly.
 Every Friday, all new listings submitted in the previous seven days will be added to the online database.
 Job seekers have the option to search the database for only those listings posted since a specified date.
 New listings remain online for six, eight, or twelve weeks.
-The hiring department may then choose to renew the listing for an additional period online; otherwise the job announcement is removed from the database.
+The hiring department may then choose to renew the listing for an additional period online.
+Expired listings may be retrieved from the database.